BobbleKeyboard/bobbleJSON/README.md

 # bobbleJSON
 a C++ JSON library

-# How to build the project
+# How to build this project
 mkdir build && cd build
 cmake ..
 make